Exploring Pitch with a Sensor App

 Recording Pitch Sensor Data

 Using the Science Journal app, you can take snapshots of pitch readings or record changes in pitch over time.
-(Note: These steps are explained in more detail in the Sensor Savvy with the Science Journal App post.)
+(Note: These steps are explained in more detail in the Sensor Savvy with a Mobile Phone App post.)

 The image below shows how snapshots and recordings from the pitch sensor appear in the Science Journal experiment feed.
 Tapping a snapshot or a recording opens the observation so that you can view additional details (or access additional features like crop and export for recordings).

 A screenshot of a snapshot and recording taken from a pitch sensor card in the Google Science Journal app experiment feed.
 The snapshot shows a note and pitch value (C and 521.5 Hz in this example), label for the sensor card and a date and time.
 The recording shows a graph of the recording, the recording title, date and time, label for the sensor card and minimum, average and maximum values of the graph.

 When you open a recording from the experiment feed, you can review the graph in more detail.
 A sample recording from the pitch sensor is shown below.

 A screenshot of a recording review for a pitch sensor card in the Google Science Journal app.
 A pencil at the top of the screen allows the user to rename the recording.
 Three dots in the top-right of the screen can be pressed to access additional tools such as cropping and sharing.
 The review shows the recording title, duration, date and time, and the type of sensor card used to record at the top of the screen.
 Below that is a graph of the recorded data with minimum, average and maximum values shown above the graph and a marker on the graph that shows data points at specific times on the graph.
 A play button and link to add a note to the timeline are located on the bottom of the screen.